 Solvency refers to the ability to pay one’s debt as they come due.

 The debt to asset ratio is calculated by comparing the total liabilities with the total assets.

 Debt to Asset Ratio = Total Liabilities / Total Assets

-In general, any figure 50% or less means that there are enough assets to cover the liabilities.
+In general, any figure of 50 per cent or less means that there are enough assets to cover the liabilities.

 5. Solvency Ratio

-Another method to find out about potential longer-term solvency issues is to use the solvency ratio.
+Another method to discover potential longer-term solvency issues is to use the solvency ratio.